comp523/ITVS/ranalyze.md

 **NOTE:** only Linux is supported.

 1. Open a bash terminal
+2. Navigate to your preferred installation directory
+    `cd ~`
-2. Download the latest update
+3. Download the latest update
     `wget -O itvs.tgz https://github.com/comp523/ITVS/tarball/master`
-3. Extract the archive
+4. Extract the archive
     `tar -xzf itvs.tgz`
-4. Navigate to the ranalyze folder
+5. Navigate to the ranalyze folder
     `cd comp523-ITVS-*/ranalyze`
-5. Run the installer
+6. Run the installer
     `bash install-ranalyze.sh`

-### To create a database

-1. Open a bash terminal
-2. Run
-    `ranalyze-make-db db_name.db`

 ***

 ## Command Line Interface

+### Commands

+To run commands in the module, you must be in the ranalyze folder:
+`python -m ranalyze command [options]`

+ - `create-db` - Create a formatted database for use with ranalyze
+ - `import` - Import a list of Reddit post/comment permalinks to a local database
+ - `scrape` - Scrape Reddit for new posts and comments
+ - `search` - Search a local database for specific keywords

 ### Usage

 ```
 ranalyze [-h] [-d DATABASE_FILE] [-s SUBREDDITS [SUBREDDITS ...]]